Diana Dors: Death

-Towards the end of her life, Dors had meningitis and twice underwent surgery to remove cancerous tumours.
-She collapsed at her home near Windsor with acute stomach pains and died on 4 May 1984, aged 52, at the BMI Princess Margaret Hospital in Windsor from a recurrence of ovarian cancer, first diagnosed two years before.
+Towards the end of her life Dors had meningitis and twice underwent surgery to remove cancerous tumours.
+She collapsed at her home in Sunningdale with acute stomach pains and returned to the BMI Princess Margaret Hospital in Windsor, where she died a few days later on 4 May 1984, aged 52, from a recurrence of ovarian cancer, first diagnosed two years before.

-She had converted to Catholicism in early 1973; hence, her funeral service was held at the Sacred Heart Church in Sunningdale on 11 May 1984, conducted by Father Theodore Fontanari.
-She was buried in Sunningdale Catholic Cemetery.
+She had converted to Catholicism in early 1973; hence her funeral service on 11 May was held at the Sacred Heart Church in Sunningdale, conducted by Father Theodore Fontanari.
+She was buried in Sunningdale Catholic Cemetery, Kiln Lane, Sunningdale.
+Alan Lake, her last husband, is buried by her side.

-Alan Lake suicide
+Alan Lake's suicide

-After her death, Alan Lake burned all of Dors' remaining clothes and fell into a depression.
-On 10 October 1984, Lake did a telephone interview with Daily Express journalist Jean Rook and then walked into their son's bedroom and took his own life by firing a shotgun into his mouth.
+After her death Alan Lake burned all Dors' remaining clothes and fell into a depression.
+On 10 October 1984 Lake did a telephone interview with Daily Express journalist Jean Rook and then walked into their son's bedroom and took his own life by firing a shotgun into his mouth.
 He was 43.
-This was five months after her death from cancer, and 16 years to the day since they had first met.
+This was five months after her death from cancer and 16 years to the day since they had first met.
 Alan had no alcohol or illegal drugs in his system at the time of his death.

 Her home for the previous 20 years, Orchard Manor, was sold by the solicitors.
 The house's contents were bulk-sold by Sotheby's, which sold her jewellery collection in an auction.
-After solicitors' bills, outstanding tax payments, death duties, and other distributions, the combined estates of Dors and Lake left little for the upkeep of their son Jason (aged 14), who was subsequently made a ward of court to his half-brother Gary Dawson in Los Angeles.
+After solicitors' bills, outstanding tax payments, death duties and other distributions, the combined estates of Dors and Lake left little for the upkeep of their son Jason (aged 14), who was subsequently made a ward of court to his half-brother Gary Dawson in Los Angeles.

 Jason Dors-Lake's death

-On 14 September 2019, Jason Dors-Lake, the son of Diana Dors and Alan Lake, was reported to have died three days after his 50th birthday at his flat in Notting Hill Gate, London, from the combined effects of alcohol and tramadol intoxication.
+On 14 September 2019 Jason Dors-Lake, the son of Diana Dors and Alan Lake, was reported to have died three days after his 50th birthday at his flat in Notting Hill Gate, London, from the combined effects of alcohol and tramadol intoxication.